 Miss.
 Code Ann. § 99-39-21 (6), requires the petitioner to allege in his petition such facts as are necessary to demonstrate that his claims are not procedurally barred under that section.
-These claims are not barred for the following reasons:
+This claim is not barred for the following reasons: